Yandex Cloud

 To enable access via a secure token:

-1. Come up with a secret key that is an arbitrary string of 6 to 32 characters.
-It will be saved in the CDN resource settings and used to generate signed URLs.
+1. Come up with a secret key that is a string of 6 to 32 characters.
+It will be saved in the CDN resource settings for generating pre-signed URLs.

-2. On your website, set up generation of signed URLs with secure tokens.
+2. On your website, set up generation of pre-signed URLs with secure tokens.

 3. Enable access to the CDN resource via a secure token: